chunkyguy/chunkyguy.github.io/_posts/2020-02-10-meta-programming-in-2020.md

 - The first draft should be very short, clean, concise and to the point.
 No wondering about cases that do not yet exists.

 - When expanding for another type avoid overthinking.
-Implement the algorithm that provides a solution for just the subset required.
+Implement the algorithm that provides a solution for just the finite type subset required.
 So no over abstract protocols, no complex types.
 Focus is the key here.
+Remember we can always expand the code for more types when the requirement actually arrives.